 Calton Hill

-One of the obvious ones and one of the clichรฉs but no list like this would be complete without the views from Calton Hill.
+Calton Hill is one of the obvious top Edinburgh photo locations (and one of the clichés!) but no list like this would be complete without mentioning the views from Calton Hill.
 A short walk up from Princes Street, Calton Hill is ideally located for city-centre photography.
-There are multiple โclassicโ views of Edinburgh that can be taken from this spot.
-For example, the view down Princes Street, the view looking towards the Castle with the Dugald Stewart Monument in the foreground, photos of the National Monument and moreโฆ Calton Hill is hard to beat.
+There are multiple ‘classic’ views of Edinburgh that can be taken from this spot.
+For example, the view down Princes Street, the view looking towards the Castle with the Dugald Stewart Monument in the foreground, photos of the National Monument and more… Calton Hill is hard to beat as a top Edinburgh photography location!
+It is popular for a reason!

-I took this following photo from Calton Hill just as it was starting to rain.
-The sun being low in the sky and the stormy weather worked together to create a โHand Of Godโ over Edinburgh.ย I got completely soaked shortly afterwards but it was definitely worth it!
-This photo really took off on social media andย I later had the photo published in multiple newspapers around the world!
+I took this photo from Calton Hill just as it was starting to rain.
+The sun low in the sky and the stormy weather worked together to create a ‘Hand Of God’ over Edinburgh.
+I got completely soaked shortly afterwards but it was definitely worth it!
+This photo took off on social media and I later had the photo published in multiple newspapers worldwide!
 Some people said they see a dragon or a bird or a spaceship… what do you see here?

 The Vennel